Gustaf Åbergsson

-Gustaf Fredrik Åbergsson née Åberg (27 March 1775 – 20 July 1852) was a Swedish stage actor, theatre director and principal of Dramatens elevskola.
+Gustaf Fredrik Åbergsson née Åberg (27 March 1775 – 20 July 1852) was a Swedish stage actor, theatre director and principal of the Royal Dramatic Training Academy.
 He is one of the leading actors in Swedish theatre history.

 Background

 Gustav Åbergsson was born to Jonas Åberg, footman at the royal court, and Fredrika Maria Svahn.
 His father is thought to have been the son of Beata Sabina Straas, the first professional native actress in Sweden to perform on a public stage in 1737, although this is unconfirmed.